rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 s:  -------
 ```
 **Advantages of Immutability**
 - _Thread Safety:_ Immutable objects are inherently thread-safe.
 Multiple threads can access and share String objects without the risk of data corruption or synchronization issues.
 This is crucial in multithreaded applications.
 - _Caching:_ The JVM can optimize the storage of string literals by using a string pool.
 Since strings are immutable, it's safe to share the same String object between different parts of the program, reducing memory usage.
-For example, if you have multiple variables with the value "Hello", they might all point to the same String object in the pool.
+  - For example, if you have multiple variables with the value "Hello", they might all point to the same String object in the pool.
 - _Security:_ Immutability enhances security.
-For example, if you pass a String object containing a password to a function, you can be sure that the function cannot modify the password string.Simplicity: Immutability makes String objects simpler to reason about and use.
+  - For example, if you pass a String object containing a password to a function, you can be sure that the function cannot modify the password string.
+- _Simplicity:_ Immutability makes String objects simpler to reason about and use.
 You don't have to worry about the value of a string changing unexpectedly.

 ---
 ## 36. Detailed comparison between `HashMap`, `TreeMap`, and `LinkedHashMap` in Java, along with examples to illustrate how and when you would use each.
 **1. HashMap**
  **Characteristics:**
   - Stores key-value pairs.